 For three weeks in the summer of 2016, Calgary Parks used goats to control weeds in a portion of West Nose Creek/Confluence Park.
 Approximately 100 goats ate invasive weeds, including Canada thistle, and in doing this, helped encourage biodiversity, the growth of native vegetation and enhanced the health of this natural area.
+The City will be continuing this pilot program in Confluence Park during the summer of 2017.
 This pilot is part of an integrated approach to managing invasive species.

-The goats were monitored and managed 24 hours a day by a professional shepherd, herding dogs and horses.
+The goats will be monitored and managed 24 hours a day by a professional shepherd, herding dogs and horses.

 Have questions?
 Check out ourFrequently Asked Questions fact sheet.